Week 3 Q2

 What we learn this week!

-Spalding: Two letter phonograms OO, AY, ER were introduced.
+Spalding: Two letter phonograms OW, CH, AR were introduced.
 Remember to underline the two letter phonograms.
 This marking states that these are two letter phonograms making one sound.
-We reviewed G and S from the previous first 26 phonograms.
-Students used their pink notebook to write their new spelling words/sight words (her, can, see, run, the).
-At the end of the second quarter, students will perform a cumulative test for all the phonograms, 26 single letter phonograms, plus all the two letters’ phonograms taught during the quarter.
+We reviewed D and F from the previous first 26 phonograms.
+Students used their pink notebook to write their new spelling words/sight words (a, it, is, she).

 Reading: Your child should read to an adult as daily homework, along with practicing the sight words.
 Remember students should read the whole word unless they are not sure about the word, ask your child to use their phonograms to sound out each letter to figure out the word.
 Sight words assessment is on Wednesdays.
 When students master the first 100 words, we will continue with the next set of one hundred words.
 The sky is the limit!
 Remember the minimal goal for second quarter is mastering 36 sight words.